Chip Pickering

-Charles Willis "Chip" Pickering Jr. (born August 10, 1963) is an American businessman and former politician who has served as the chief executive officer (CEO) of Incompas since 2014.
+Charles Willis "Chip" Pickering Jr. (born August 10, 1963) is an American businessman and former politician who has been the chief executive officer (CEO) of Incompas since 2014.

 Pickering represented as a Republican in the United States House of Representatives from 1997 to 2009.

 Early life and education

 Chip Pickering was born in Laurel, Mississippi, to attorney Charles W. Pickering.
 He is a cousin of Stacey Pickering, former State Auditor of Mississippi, Mississippi State Senator, and executive director of the Mississippi Veterans Affairs Board.

 Pickering graduated with a bachelor's degree in business administration from the University of Mississippi where he was a legacy member of the Eta chapter of Sigma Chi.
 He went on to receive a Master of Business Administration from Baylor University in 1989.

 Career

 Early years

-Pickering served as a Southern Baptist missionary in Hungary, after the Hungarian government ceased its persecution of religious believers.
+Pickering was a Southern Baptist missionary in Hungary, after the Hungarian government ceased its persecution of religious believers.

 In 1989, President George H. W. Bush appointed Pickering as a Department of Agriculture liaison to the former European Communist countries.

-Pickering served as a staff member of Senator Trent Lott between 1992 and 1996.
+Pickering was a staff member of Senator Trent Lott between 1992 and 1996.
 He helped shape the Telecommunications Act of 1996, the first major overhaul of US telecoms law since 1934.
 After a year at the Senate Commerce Committee, Pickering ran for Congress.
 He defeated eight other Republicans in the primary and won the general election over Democrat John Arthur Eaves Jr. with 61 percent of the vote.